- About

 - Case Management – Support a child’s safe reunification with their family

-- Educational Support (First Star KVC West Virginia Academy) – Help high school students in foster care create meaningful school experiences and achieve academic success
+- Educational Support – Help students in foster care create meaningful school experiences and achieve academic success

 - Foster Family Care – Share resources and support to family foster homes